New Zealand’s South Island is home to the most breathtaking sceneries which are literally straight out of fantasy films.

 Located in central Queenstown, the 5-acre Kiwi Birdlife Park is home to over 20 species of native birds and reptiles, as showcased in nature exhibits.

-Don’t miss the chance to go inside custom-built nocturnal houses that let you view New Zealand’s national bird – the kiwi bird – in the most natural manner possible while getting more information about their behaviour and care from their keepers.
+Don’t miss the chance to go inside custom-built nocturnal houses that let you view New Zealand’s national bird, the kiwi.

 Day 4 – Fox and Franz Josef Glaciers